-When working in a country other than your own, you need to be aware of local customs, traditions, behaviours, values, religion and laws.
+When working in a new country you need to be aware of local customs, traditions, behaviours, values, religions and laws.
 Each country and society will have different guidelines.
 Cultural sensitivity is considered a very useful personal and business skill and working in another country shows you can adapt to any situation and environment.

 Researching the area before you go is essential.
 Ignorance is not an excuse and you can find yourself breaking the law unknowingly, so being aware of traditions is paramount.
-You may also want to investigate whether there is a local network in the country as a way to continue your IET membership and gain support and guidance.
+You may also want to investigate whether there is an IET Local Network in the country as a way to continue your membership and gain support and guidance.

 CV style is of great importance when applying for roles abroad.
 Different countries usually have a particular format that they prefer CVs to be in, so ideally your CV would be tailored for that country’s preferences.

-In countries such as France, a hand-written cover letter is a necessity.
-In this country, graphology is very respected, and these letters are often analysed.
+In countries such as France, a handwritten cover letter is a necessity.
+In this country, graphology is highly respected and these letters are often analysed.
 In Germany, CVs are often accompanied by copies of references and certificates.
 A photograph should be attached.

 Asian-style CVs require personal information and a photograph.
 Cover letters are not generally used.
 In the United Arab Emirates you could not even submit your CV unless you had been recommended via a placement agency, or a personal recommendation.
 Also, your CV and your photograph will even be used to determine your pay scale.